 Official Purpose: Formal dining service

-Derived from the Dutch word that means “to toast”, a ramekin is a type of bowl used to bake dishes like pot pie and creme brulee.
+Derived from the Dutch word that means “to toast”, a ramekin is a type used to bake dishes like pot pie and creme brulee.
 Ramekins are known for their circular form that flares out from the bottom, giving better support and hold.

 Decorative Bowls